glossary

 Mode of Action MoA

-The legislation of 'Registration, Evaluation, Authorisation and Restriction of Chemicals' REACH Regulation (EC) No 1907/2006 of the European Parliament and of the Council concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).ref
+The legislation of 'Registration, Evaluation, Authorisation and Restriction of Chemicals' REACH Regulation (EC) No 1907/2006 of the European Parliament and of the Council concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH). ref1

 Risk Assessment The process of assessing human health risks in a historic, current or emerging exposure scenario for which a concern has risen.